Dual-Time Smoothed Particle Hydrodynamics for Incompressible Fluid Simulation: Results and discussion

 \subsubsection{Changing the convergence tolerance parameter $\epsilon$}

 We next choose $\beta=10$ and vary the tolerance from $10^{-2}$ to $10^{-5}$.
 Fig.~\ref{fig:tg:tol:decay} shows the decay rates as the tolerance is changed and Fig.~\ref{fig:tg:tol:l1} shows the $L_1$ error in the velocity.
-These results suggest that reducing the tolerance reduces accuracy.
-However, the particle plots shown is Fig.~\ref{fig:tg:tol:particle_plots} show that as tolerance is reduced there is voiding and clumping of particles.
-It appears that the increased number of iterations diffuses the solution leading to increases in some errors.
+These results clearly show that reducing the tolerance improves the accuracy.
 However, we do see that the solutions are by-and-large robust to changes in $\epsilon$ over a very large range.
 As expected, increase in the tolerance leads to increase in the simulation time taken as seen in Table.~\ref{table:tg:tol:times}.